helcat/easy-freetools/README.md

-# free-easydatabase
+# easy-freedatabase
-A Free and Easy to use Database Application that requires no coding knowledge
+An Easy and Free to use Database Application that requires no coding knowledge